aruba/pyclearpass/README.md

 Release notes for this version are availble in the [RELEASE-NOTES.md](RELEASE-NOTES.md) file.

 # Further Usage Examples
 The examples below all exclude importing the module and creating the login variable.
+This is described directly below.

+## New Login Session
-Two examples are shown below
+The login variable only needs to be defined once in the script.
+Two examples are shown below to achieve this;

 1. Using client_credentials
 ```
 from pyclearpass import *
 login = ClearPassAPILogin(server="https://yourserver.network.local:443/api",granttype="client_credentials",
 clientsecret="myclientsecretexample", clientid="myclientidexample", verify_ssl=False)
 ```
+>As mentioned earlier, the login object will contain the API Token once any function has been used.
+It obtains it once for the session and uses the same token through the execution of the rest of the script.
+You can extract this token and reuse it for other sessions if required (login.api_token).
+The token will only be available for reuse until the lifetime expires which was configured when specifying a new API Client within the ClearPass Guest Module.

 2. Using an explicitly defined api_token
 ```
 from pyclearpass import *
 login = ClearPassAPILogin(server="https://yourserver.network.local:443/api",api_token="yoursecretapitoken", verify_ssl=False)
 ```

 ## Get Local Server Configuration
 ```